rahuldaware/ml-fraud-detection/README.md

 | long_term_incentive   | 10.072454529369441 |

 ### Validation
 After carefully observing the evaluation metrics for different test_sizes, I found 20% of the dataset as test set and 80% as training set gives optimal results.
+Precision and recall values were calculated for different proportion of test set and training set.
+I found that at 80-20 ratio, highest precision and recall was found.
 This parameter is very useful is tuning the evaluation of our algorithm.
 This will perfectly trade-off bias and variance of our algorithm.

 ### Feature Selection